 Jim Bennett has acted as lead trial and appellate attorney in multiple cases in multiple jurisdictions.
-Since 2006 he has tried to judgment seven cases involving $20,000,000 or more in controversy.
+In recent years, he has tried to judgment eight cases involving $20,000,000 or more in controversy.
 Three of these cases involved more than $100,000,000 in dispute.
 During the same time period, he tried multiple other significant matters to verdict and judgment.
-He has also acted as lead appellate counsel in recent years for cases decided in the Missouri Supreme Court, the Missouri Court of Appeals, and the Second, Fifth, Sixth, Eighth and Eleventh Circuit Courts of Appeals.
+He has also acted as lead appellate counsel for cases decided in the Missouri Supreme Court, the Missouri Court of Appeals, and the First, Second, Fifth, Sixth, Eighth and Eleventh Circuit Courts of Appeals.
 He has a national practice focused on cases that are not expected to settle before trial or appeal.

 Representative Recent Trials:

 - In May of 2014, Mr. Bennett represented Anheuser-Busch in the highly publicized jury trial, Katz v.
 Anheuser-Busch.
 This was a gender discrimination case brought by a former high ranking female executive, seeking more than $15 million is lost wages and interest, plus punitive damages.
 The case was reported in The New York Times, Wall Street Journal, and other national press.
 The jury returned its verdict for Anheuser-Busch after 13 days of trial.
 Katz’s motion for new trial was denied and the case is concluded.

 - In December of 2012, Mr. Bennett tried to jury verdict the case of Automation Service v.
 Emerson Process Management and Fisher Controls.
 In this case, Mr. Bennett represented Emerson Electric and its subsidiaries in a trade secret and contract dispute against a re-manufacturer of Fisher Controls valves and actuators.
 The jury ruled for Emerson on all counts and awarded $5.4 million in damages on the counterclaim.